*Updated May 13th, 2025

 How Insurance Companies Determine If a Car Is Totaled

 It’s important to understand how insurance companies determine whether a vehicle is a total loss.
-This decision isn’t arbitrary—it’s based on comparing your car’s actual cash value (ACV) to the cost to repair the damaged vehicle.
+This decision isn’t arbitrary.
+It’s based on comparing your car’s actual cash value (ACV) to the cost to repair the damaged vehicle.

 Total Loss Calculation Methods